Early Access

 Early Access Roadmap

 Mega Crit has committed to regular updates throughout Early Access.
-Confirmed and expected additions include:
+Based on launch messaging, March patch notes, and the March 13, 2026 Neowsletter, confirmed and planned additions include:

 - New cards, relics, and potions